Plan your next cycling trip to work or for pleasure.

 Five cycling and walking maps cover the Adelaide metropolitan area.
 The maps show bike lanes, local streets and shared use paths, as well as signalled intersections, pedestrian crossings and school crossings to help plan your cycling or walking trip.
 They also include information so you can estimate approximate travel times.

 Information about the excellent network of cycling trails in South Australia can be found on the BikeSA website.
 These trails are perfect for all levels of rider.

 Bikedirect cycling maps

 Bikedirect is a network of bicycle routes across the Adelaide metropolitan area.
 The maps provide options for people with different needs and abilities and show main roads, bicycle lanes, local streets and off-road paths.

-These maps have not been updated since July 2011 and are no longer available in hard copy:
+These maps updated in 2022, are no longer available in hard copy:

 - Bike map one - Munno Para to Gawler